Agnes055/PORTFOLIO/README.md

 __Teselink__
   * know how to create test cases and test suits
   * able to run created test cases
-  * know how to use dashboards and statistics
+  * report generation

 __Jira__
   * know how to create bug reports
   * able to create projects and track their progress

 __Zeyphr__
-  * manage test script
+  * managing test script

 __Trello and Notion__
   * know how to use Kanban boards and track project progress